 The Council's policy on issuing sandbags

 Leeds City Council keeps a small stock of sandbags at various sites, but these are primarily for the protection of public buildings and council properties.
-A copy of the Council's Policy on sandbags is available as a download.
+A copy of the Council's Policy on sandbags is available in the Downloads section on this page.

 Flood Emergency Plans